Pheburane® Coated Oral Pellets:

 What is Pheburane®?1

-The palatable, safe, and effective treatment option designed to mask the awful taste of sodium phenylbutyrate (NaPB).
+The palatable, FDA-approved safe, effective treatment option designed to mask the awful taste of sodium phenylbutyrate (NaPB).
 Pheburane® is indicated as adjunctive therapy to the standard of care, which includes dietary management, in the chronic management of adult and pediatric patients with urea cycle disorders (UCDs), involving deficiencies of carbamylphosphate synthetase (CPS), ornithine transcarbamylase (OTC) or argininosuccinic acid synthetase (AS).

 Pheburane® is not indicated for the treatment of acute hyperammonemia.